 You might also need to switch stations if you keep listening to a radio station but still don’t understand anything.
 It could be that the radio station simply has a style that makes it difficult to follow.
 Trying other stations will help you find a better match.

-6. Trust It’s Working
+6. Trust That It’s Working

 If it feels like you aren’t learning anything, you may be tempted to quit.
 Try to keep going and trust that the process is working.

-Even if you don’t understand a single word (which is unlikely), you’re still learning the sounds.
+Sure, you might not catch every word this way but over time, you’ll start to pick up a few new words and phrases.
+Even if you don’t understand a single word (which is unlikely), you’re still learning the sounds of the language.
 This will improve your own pronunciation and rhythm of speech.